Contact informationFarm Address:

 Number of Internship Available: 4

-The summer internship is a 7 month program (April/May to November/December, though we are happy to consider other month periods) designed to give you the skills necessary to start your own poultry, pork, and/or beef business.
-While preference is given to those who can stay the full 7 months, we are willing to consider candidates who can only stay for a shorter period of time – just reach out to us!
+The summer internship is a 4 month program (April through July or August through November), though we are happy to consider other month periods, designed to give you the skills necessary to start your own poultry, pork, and/or beef business.
+While preference is given to those who can stay the full 4 months, we are willing to consider candidates who can only stay for a shorter period of time – just reach out to us!

 We work hard.
 50 hours/week is normal.
 6:00am-5:30pm Monday through Saturday with 45 minute breaks for breakfast and lunch, and one and a half weekdays off.
 Just minimal chores on Sunday (usually 2-3 hours).
 So an intern is working 5 days/week.
 On rare occasions, we have to work late as need arises.